I'm Kind of Almost a Deist Maybe

 I've questioned, of course, whether God even exists or all my experiences with him have been confirmation bias and delusions.
 After an analysis I described a few months ago, I am fairly confident that confirmation bias and delusions can't account for all of them, and that some higher power has at times communicated things to me I couldn't know on my own, but I also feel that this higher power has recently been less than honest with me and let me down big time, so that's kind of torn my brain apart.
 I've wondered if God isn't really all good.
 Maybe he's more of a Chaotic Good or a Chaotic Neutral who isn't above lying when he feels like it.
 Maybe he's a capricious being who helps, hinders, or ignores people more or less at random.
 How could I know?
 If he tells me he's good, if he tells me he loves me, he could be lying.
 I don't know what's a more disturbing thought - that God doesn't exist, or that he isn't entirely trustworthy.
 It reminds me of a Legend of Zelda fanfiction I read once where the characters discovered that Hyrule's goddesses were just ordinary women who accidentally became immortal, then studied science and created the world with its eternal cycle of good vs. evil because they were bored.
 I loved that fanfiction and I wish I could remember what it was called because the site I got it from has hundreds.

 This summer I also read The Experience of God: Being, Consciousness, Bliss by David Bentley Hart, which is available to "borrow" on archive.org.
 It outlines what looks to me like a pretty airtight philosophical case for God's existence, certainly one light-years beyond the paint-by-numbers anti-theism of people like Richard Dawkins and Sam Harris.
 Of course most of this philosophy isn't original to Hart or even remotely new, but he covers so much so well.
 I would hate to try to do his arguments justice by paraphrasing them in a few sentences.
-I'll comment on the title, though - the book is divided into those three parts, being, consciousness, and bliss, because he argues that despite their obvious theological differences, most religions really have the same concept of God as the totality of those things.
+I'll comment on the title, though - the book is divided into those three parts, being, consciousness, and bliss, because he argues that despite their obvious theological differences, most religions really have the same concept of God as comprising the totality of those things.
 An Orthodox Christian, he liberally quotes from Hindu and Muslim as well as Christian thinkers.
 But this is, in fact, a very different concept of God than the one I was taught in the Mormon Church.
-I was taught that God is an embodied, exalted human being occupying a physical space on a planet somewhere, not "just" a force that fills the universe.
+I was taught that God is an embodied, exalted human being occupying a physical space on a planet somewhere with his silent, invisible wife or wives, not "just" a force that fills the universe.
 I think Joseph Smith made a point of rejecting all this philosophy to close the distance between people and God, to make him more relatable and accessible.
 Mormons would conversely argue that these "philosophies of men" led to the obfuscation of these truths and the corruption of the original Christian church.
 I know philosophy has its limitations, but if it's that useless, I don't know why God gave us brains in the first place.

 The world doesn't look to me like the product of a divine plan where every detail is worked out with perfect foreknowledge.
-It looks more like the result of a science experiment.
+It looks more like the result of a science experiment with no ethical constraints.
 It looks more like God just set it in motion to see what it would come up with.
 Everything is just too complicated to fit into the little box my religion gave me to put everything in.
-If we humans are the purpose for which God created this planet, then I'm hard-pressed to understand why dinosaurs were here for 550 times as long as we've been, why more than two-thirds of its surface are covered with water that will kill us if we drink it, or why its sun's life-giving rays cause cancer, to name just the first three examples that pop into my head.
+If we humans are the purpose for which God created this planet, then I'm hard-pressed to understand why dinosaurs were here for 550 times as long as we've been, why more than two-thirds of its surface is covered with water that will kill us if we drink it, or why its sun's life-giving rays cause cancer, to name just the first three examples that pop into my head.
 I find it very difficult to believe that every living organism has a spirit designed by God before the world was formed.
 There are more microorganisms living on and inside my body than there are cells in my body.
 If God planned each of them individually, it makes more sense to believe that they're at the center of his plan and I'm just here to host them.
 The final straw for me was the incredibly hideous Demodex mites that live on humans' (and other mammals') faces and fill up with feces until they explode.
 I'll be nice and not include a picture that nobody asked for.
 I find it very, very, very difficult to believe that these creatures' existence was a conscious, premeditated detail of God's plan.
 I think he just didn't bother to stop them from evolving.

 I'm increasingly inclined to attribute most of the circumstances of my life and others' lives to luck, good and bad, because I simply can't accept the disparities.
 I am so, so lucky compared to most people in the world today and most people who have ever lived.
 I've spent most of today sheltering from the awful cold in a decent apartment listening to Spotify Premium and playing Callahan's Crosstime Saloon while millions of people didn't even get enough to eat.
 I have education and hobbies and realistic career goals while countless people have never had a higher purpose in life than staying alive.
 Am I better than them?
 Am I more deserving than them?
 Did a capricious God arbitrarily decide to favor me over them?
 The only adequate theistic explanation I can think of is that God blessed me so I can bless others, but that still makes me special, chosen, entrusted with a responsibility that most people aren't.
 It still rubs me the wrong way.
 The solutions to the problems of evil and suffering that I've been taught still more or less satisfy me, but I'm growing reluctant to call God "Father" or conceptualize our relationship in those terms, because if a "real" father treated people the same way, he would go to jail.
 If my "real" father had withheld basic human needs from me as a "learning experience" that would "make me stronger" or whatever, or if he'd given me the silent treatment for months at a time to "test my faith" or whatever, we would call that abuse.
 I'm not saying God's methodology is abusive, I'm just saying I'm no longer satisfied to think of it as parenthood.